mklan/nx-archive-browser/README.md

 - Archive.org download speed ~ 300 kb/s

+- No download of restricted links (Archive.org login required)

 ## Known Bugs

 - no zip extraction info is being displayed.
 Just wait until the script returns to the list again.